 What to Expect

-The clinician will review paperwork, discuss confidentiality, and begin the evaluation.
-During the assessment process, the clinician will inquire about the student's concerns, symptoms, current stressors, family history, medical concerns, substance use, and other relevant issues.
+Prior to the initial consultation, the clinician will review all of the forms, and discuss them as well as confidentiality at the beginning of the evaluation.
+During the assessment process, the clinician will inquire about the student's concerns, mental health history, current symptoms and stressors, family history, medical concerns, substance use, and other relevant issues.